Lee Hishammuddin Allen and Gledhill

 What law(s) specifically govern personal data / information?

-The Malaysian Personal Data Protection Act 2010 (PDPA) specifically governs personal data.
+The Malaysian Personal Data Protection Act 2010 (PDPA) specifically governs the processing of personal data in commercial transactions and to provide for matters connected therewith and incidental thereto.

 What are the key data protection principles in this jurisdiction?: